 I’ve had many people reach out and either express their frustration about their Pilea seemingly not growing or wanting to know the secret of how mine seem to grow much.

 Well, first of all, the Pilea has a growing season.
 The growing season will naturally be from spring until the end of summer.
 You won’t see much growth on a plant during the winter months unless you actively do something about it.
 And what can you do about it?
 You can get grow lights.
-In my family, we have experimented quite extensively with Pileas and LED grow lights, and have come to the following conclusions
+I have experimented quite extensively with Pileas and LED grow lights, and have come to the following conclusions

 - A Pilea Peperomioides that grows under growth light will speed up the growth process